Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Roots: This plant spreads by rhizomes and is invasive in moist soil.

-Wildlife: Attracts hummingbirds.
-Usually avoided by mammals.
+Wildlife: The flowers attract hummingbirds.
+This plant is usually avoided by mammals.

 Toxic / Danger: All parts of this plant are toxic.

-Origin: Arizona, Mexico, Central and South America.
+Origin: Arizona, Mexico, Central and northwestern South America.

 Cultivation and Uses

-USDA hardiness zones: 7-11.
+USDA hardiness zones: 9-11.
 This plant dies to the ground in hard freezes and regrows from its roots in the spring.

 Heat tolerant: Yes.